albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 The Act rests on solid constitutional foundations:

-1. Clear textual authority: The Elections Clause grants Congress power to regulate election "manner," which necessarily includes voting methods and vote allocation formulas
+1. Clear textual authority: The Elections Clause grants Congress power to regulate election "manner," which necessarily includes voting methods, vote allocation formulas, and the methodology by which district boundaries are determined
-2. Established precedent: Supreme Court cases recognize comprehensive Congressional authority over federal elections
+2. Established precedent: Supreme Court cases recognize comprehensive Congressional authority over federal elections, including redistricting methodology
 3. Historical practice: Multi-member districts were used for 178 years without constitutional objection
 4. Statutory precedent: The 1967 ban on multi-member districts was enacted by statute, proving such changes don't require amendment
 5. Electoral science support: Modern understanding of electoral systems shows proportional methods better achieve constitutional goals
 6. Candidate-centered design: The Act maintains direct voter choice of individual representatives, satisfying Article I requirements
+7. Algorithmic neutrality: Deterministic districting that operates without reference to racial, ethnic, or partisan data strengthens rather than undermines constitutional values by eliminating the intentional discrimination risk inherent in human-drawn maps

 ### B. Amendment Is Unnecessary and Counterproductive